 SimpleCert’s email engine utilizes a custom integration built on top of a SendGrid infrastructure.
 Our primary goal is to ensure your emails are delivered timely, with as little risk as possible of getting caught in a recipient’s spam or junk folder.
 Because of this, you are currently unable to push data to a third party email server.
 This is an aspect that is under development review so be sure to check this FAQ periodically for any updates or feature enhancement announcements.

 Currently, to comply with regulations on email usages and delivery as per the CAN-SPAM act, SimpleCert will automatically assign a sender email address to your account when you subscribe.
 Currently this email alias cannot be editable by you.
 Having a non-editable email sender address also helps to ensure that the emails you send out don’t get caught in recipient spam folders, or flagged as junk.
-At SimpleCert we believe the successful delivery of your emails is the biggest priority.
-Having said that however, this is an aspect that is under development review so be sure to check this FAQ periodically for any updates or feature enhancement announcements.
+Please note that you CAN add a “Reply To” email address to your emails, from the email builder of your account.
+That way, if anyone replies to your notification email, that reply will go to whatever email address you specify.

 Importing data into SimpleCert is an easy and straightforward process.
 Any spreadsheets that you create can be directly uploaded into SimpleCert in either .xls, .xlsx, or .csv format.
 The top row on every spreadsheet should include the a field name for that row, to make the importing and field mapping process easier.
 Also, be sure to place your data be on the first tab only of any excel spreadsheet that you wish to upload.
 SimpleCert will automatically ignore any data that is placed beyond the first tab of an excel document.
 It’s also a good best practice to proof and ensure the data you are uploading into SimpleCert is correct and accurate before you upload.
 You can still make any edits you may need to data that you have already uploaded, but it will save you time and effort by ensuring your data is correct before you upload.